-Standards Issued and Not Yet Add pted Standard Relevant Description Effective Date for 3M Impact and Other Matters ASU No. 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers Issued in October 2021.
-Requires acquiring entities to apply ASC 606 to recognize and measure contract assets and liabilities acquired through a business combination.
-January 1, 2023 This guidance is applicable to all business combinations occurring after the effective date.
-ASU No. 2022-04, Liabilities - Supplier Finance Programs (Subtopic 405-50): Disclosure of Supplier Finance Obligations Issued in September 2022.
-Requires a buyer in a supplier finance program to disclose the key terms of the program, amount of outstanding obligations, and a rollforward of obligations confirmed and subsequently paid.
-January 1, 2023, except rollforward disclosure which is not effective until the year-end December 31, 2024 As this ASU relates to disclosures only, there will be no impact to 3M's consolidated results of operations and financial condition.
+Standards Issued and Not Yet Adopted Standard Relevant Description Effective Date for 3M Impact and Other Matters (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers Issued in October 2021.
+Requires acquiring entities to apply ASC 606 to recognize and measure contract assets and liabilities acquired through a business combination. , This guidance is applicable to all business combinations occurring after the effective date.
+Finance Programs (Subtopic 405-50): Disclosure of Supplier Finance Issued in September 2022.
+Requires a buyer in a supplier finance program to disclose the key terms of the program, amount of outstanding obligations, and a rollforward of obligations confirmed and subsequently paid. rollforward disclosure which As this ASU relates to disclosures only, there will be no impact to 3M's consolidated results of operations and financial condition.